 The PCB ActiveRoute Panel

 ActiveRoute follows the criteria and restrictions defined by the PCB design rules, so using it is simply a matter of selecting the connections or nets of interest and running it.
 It does have a number of specific control features that are configured in the PCB ActiveRoute panel.
+The PCB ActiveRoute panel is used to configure and operate the various features provided by ActiveRoute, including: performing an interactive ActiveRoute; defining a Route Guide and the spacing of the routes within it; enabling automatic length tuning; and enabling automatic pin swapping.
 It is highly recommended that the PCB ActiveRoute panel be opened prior to starting ActiveRoute.

 To open the PCB ActiveRoute panel, when a PCB is the active document:

 - Click the button at the bottom-right of the workspace then select the PCB ActiveRoute menu option.

 - Click View » Panels » PCB ActiveRoute.

 Use the PCB ActiveRoute panel to control the ActiveRoute process.